uandere/test_task/README.md

 overall time taken for processing is ~36 mins, but on your machine it can be much faster, depending on how good your hardware is for av1 codec.

+The targeted operating system was Linux, but the tool is **confirmed** to run on macOS (Intel-based) as well.

 ## Conclusions

 It was cool to play around using GStreamer, discovering its philosophy and primary